Blockchain may be closely associated with cryptocurrencies, since it’s

 Accessible by participants across the food supply, from growers and processors

 to wholesalers, distributors, manufacturers and retailers, the Food Trust is a

-permissioned, permanent and shared record of food system data.
+permitted, permanent and shared record of food system data.
 The solution is

 designed to eliminate bottlenecks in the supply chain while helping to ensure